LeoTsui/CS259D_Notes_HW/notes/A_multi-model_approach_to_the_detection_of_web-based_attacks.md

 * Order of invocation of web-based applications for each client
     * Infer session structure regularity
     * Similar to structural inference model
+        * Sequence of queries, not
+        * Parameters syntax of a query

 #### User

 * Invocation order can be generated by a certain Markov model

 #### Attacker

+* Can be detected when attacking application logic
 * Cannot be outputed by that model

 #### Learning

-* group queries based on source IP
+* Group queries based on source IP
     * Session: Queries within an interval of time
     * Build NFA for sessions
+* Independent of server-side applications

 #### Detection